AWonkeyTortila/AWonkeyTortila/README.md

 <h3>I like coding stuff, such as wesbistes and apps for fun.
 When I'm older, I wanna be a operating system engineer.
 Computer science 💪</h3>

+# Info & Stuff:

+- I'm a 14 year old male who likes to program dumpster fire.
+- I like C, so im triying to learn it.
+- If you wanna hire me, well ya' can't because I'm 14.

 - [Twitter](https://https://twitter.com/AWonkeyTortila "Twitter")

 <p align="left">